-Level of Service
+Level of Service (LOS)

 In an urban environment, especially with the presence of signals and the amount of traffic present, vehicles are not able to travel at free-flow speeds for most of the day.
-To explore whether crowdsourced speed data are closer to a spot speed during certain traffic conditions, the research team calculated the level of service value for each 15-min period using the tube data.
+To explore whether crowdsourced speed data are closer to a spot speed during certain traffic conditions, the research team calculated the LOS value for each 15-min period using the tube data.

-The research team used the HCM 2010 methodology to predicting the base free-flow speed.
+The research team used the HCM 2010 methodology to predict the base free-flow speed.
 Base free-flow speed includes an assumed speed constant that is a function of the posted speed limit.
 It also includes adjustments for median type, cross section (curb or no curb), access density, and segment length.
-For segments with signalized intersections, the base free-flow speed was adjusted following the directions included in the 2010 HCM.
-The measured speed for a 15-minute period as a percentage of the base free-flow speed was compared to the LOS criteria included in the HCM 2010, and a LOS was assigned to each 15-minute period.
-For example, if the travel speed represented between 67 and 85 percent of the free-flow speed, then the 15-minute period was operating at LOS B.
+For segments with signalized intersections, the base free-flow speed was adjusted following the directions included in the 2010 HCM [15].
+The measured speed for a 15-min period as a percentage of the base free-flow speed was compared to the LOS criteria included in the HCM 2010, and a LOS was assigned to each 15-min period.
+For example, if the travel speed represented 67-85% of the free-flow speed, then the 15-min period was operating at LOS B (reasonably free flow).